Europe Travel Guide: Top Cities, Routes, and Tips

 Florence Cathedral

-Another world-famous Italian building can be found in Florence.
-The city is considered the cradle of the Renaissance, and its world-famous cathedral is a reflection of that era.
-Especially impressive is the dome of the cathedral, which was built between 1418 and 1434.
+Another world-famous Italian building is in Florence.
+The city is considered the cradle of the Renaissance, and its world-famous cathedral reflects that era.
+The imposing dome of the cathedral was built between 1418 and 1434.

-The architect and sculptor Filippo Brunelleschi was the master builder behind this magnificent work.
-It is a whopping 107 meters high and has a diameter of 45 meters.
-Even if you can hardly see the details because of the distance, the painting of the dome is absolutely worth seeing.
+The architect and sculptor Filippo Brunelleschi was the master builder behind this magnificent work, which is a whopping 107 meters high and 45 meters wide.
+Even if you can hardly make out the details at a distance, the dome’s painting is absolutely worth seeing.

 With its 4000 square meters, Florence Cathedral is considered the most extensive fresco cycle on a Christian theme in terms of the area!